BigPolarBear1/factorization/README.md

 To run: python3 debug.py -keysize 12

 This basically creates a system of quadratics.
 Solving them mod p is easy.
 But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
 Figuring out how to exactly do this quickly is still an ongoing area of research for me.
+And if a polynomial time algorithm for factorization exists, it is likely done by solving this system of quadratics.
+Finding a polyomial time algorithm is my ultimate goal, as this would make progress toward solving p = np as well.

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>
 To build: python3 setup.py build_ext --inplace</br>